 A library of pre-defined images for buttons and labels.
-See luplmageLib since IUP 3.0.

 Initialization

 To generate an application that uses this function, the program must be linked to the functions library (iupimglib.lib on Windows and libiupimglib.a on Unix).
 The iupcontrols.h file must also be included in the source code.